jcw780/wows_shell/README.md

 - Used in https://github.com/jcw780/wows_ballistics
 ## Future Goals:
 - Wiki / Tutorial
-- Packages (maybe even going for PyPI), more refined build tools
+- Packages (maybe go for PyPI), more refined build tools
 - Will continue to update the model when new information is acquired